 It’s easy for me, as a LinkedIn Trainer, course leader and speaker, to forget that there are professionals and people out there who don’t know what LinkedIn is.
 They might have some vague notion that “it’s Facebook for businesses” or that “it’s an online version of your CV”, but they can’t specifically define it.
 In fact, ‘what is LinkedIn’ is the most searched-for question online related to the subject on LinkedIn, with an average monthly search volume of 4,400 in the UK!

-According to Foundation, LinkedIn is “a B2B [business-to-business] Goldmine”, with 260 million users on average logging in each month.
-What’s more, up to 40% of those monthly users are accessing LinkedIn each day!
+LinkedIn has in the excess of 675 million users.
 That means LinkedIn is THE number one social media platform for professionals.
 To log in, all those active users must have LinkedIn profiles.
 A LinkedIn profile is basically a professional’s shop window.
 It highlights your professional experience, showcases your qualifications and achievements, and shines a light on your skills and strengths.

 As well as being able to inform people about what school, college or university you attended, what your professional contact details are, where you currently work and what your job role involves, you can also tell people what your passions are, what drives you and what motivates you in your Profile Summary.

 Many people have what might be termed a “portfolio career” these days, where they have one job but professional interests in another area.
 You might think it’s too confusing to paint a full picture of who you are on just on Profile.
 You may wonder: “can I have two LinkedIn accounts?”
 If this sounds like you, you will benefit from watching my quick video below: